-I am instantly drawn to the large, floor to ceiling windows which bring in floods of light and illuminate the bustling, no-nonsense atmosphere of people talking, laughing and enjoying their food: ethnic Indians who appear to have transformed into jolly Italians upon entering the premises!
+I am instantly drawn to the large, floor to ceiling windows in Pizza Express which bring in floods of light and illuminate the bustling, no-nonsense atmosphere of people talking, laughing and enjoying their food: ethnic Indians who appear to have transformed into jolly Italians upon entering the premises!

 The waiters are engaged in happy banter with the customers, skilfully articulating how each pizza is made, while a projector playing old Bollywood films hums away in the background.
 This is a restaurant which has clearly done its hospitality homework.

 Pizza Express feels like a genuine Italian pizza restaurant, with a distinct family vibe.
 Three enormous pizza ovens sit proudly on top of each other, roasting freshly made pizzas laden with ingredients which have been chopped fresh daily, each element clearly displayed in different glass bowls.

 The ‘open kitchen’ has a tremendously theatrical element to it, inviting diners to sit and watch the chefs at work: throwing, kneading and tossing dough.
 To one side, a chef is painstakingly instructing a child surrounded by dough, cheese and mushrooms, on how to prepare pizza.

 I am later told that these are dedicated ‘kid’s pizza-making classes’ to encourage children to experiment with food.

 Oh yes, I came here to eat!
 I drag my eyes away from the sights and start with the famous Dough Balls, a signature interpretation of the usual bread starter.
 Made from hand-stretched dough, I test their resilience by tearing them apart.

 The warm crustiness of the bread is lightly peppered with flour as the inside is revealed: soft, chewy and piping hot.
 They are served with garlic and chilli oil, which I am happily surprised to see contains real chopped up garlic pieces and chilli flakes.